 The collegiate chapter of the American Marketing Association (AMA) is dedicated to promoting a professional environment.
 Members are challenged and encouraged to gain experience not only in marketing, but in all realms of business, thus promoting the future success of marketing and business while striving to satisfy the needs of AMA members, the Haslam College of Business, the local community, and the Knoxville professional chapter.
-AMA provides professional growth opportunities through networking lunches, speaker meetings and seminars, business etiquette dinners, and job search support.
+AMA provides professional growth opportunities through networking, speaker seminars, on-site visits, job search support, unique career opportunities, and case competitions.